 6.1 It is part of the instantiation and is a test of the Christian worldview.

-As I’ve mentioned, part of the development of the kingdom of God in our lives is to try to instantiate as much of it as possible.
-We will fail, but it serves an important purpose of testing that worldview in some real testing conditions.
+As I’ve mentioned, part of the development of the kingdom of God in our lives is to try to instantiate as much of it as possible in our own lives.
+While the Christian worldview is a cognitive construct, it works by physical manifestation in our lives — it dictates how we think and act.
+The worldview is dead without its physical manifestation.
+Moreover, acting on that worldview serves an important purpose of testing that worldview in “real world” conditions.
 It’s much better to do that now than to wait until the Judgment of Saints and see whether or not our construction burns away.
 Thus, just as our worldview reflects our knowledge of the real word, our actions in the real world are a reflection of our worldview.
 If our actions do not reflect a worldview we like, then we need to see what is wrong with the worldview we have and how it is driving our behavior.

 Kindness as a reflection of Christian love (including the not-so-nice kindness of so-called “tough love”) and charity are fundamental products of the Christian worldview — and the resulting Christian life.
 If you don’t get that part right, then you need to really look at that worldview you have.
 And none of us get it right completely, particularly introverts like me who mostly don’t want to deal with people at all.

 But we have to.
 Because if we don’t, then our worldviews will not be useful in the real world.

 6.2 It is a tool to allow less fortunate Christians to pursue their worldview building.